-I’ve grown up on the Gulf Coast, and we used to have all-day fourth of July events with parades and carnivals into the evening.
-As fun as it was, people would drop like flies from the heat and humidity.
-The medic tent saw almost as many people as the cakewalk booth.
-So in my family, if someone says it’s fourth of July hot, you know not to walk on the sidewalk in bare feet.
+Along the Gulf Coast, we have all-day fourth of July events with parades and carnivals long into the evening.
+As fun as it is, people drop like flies from the heat and humidity.
+The medic tent sees almost as many people as the cakewalk booth.

-One of the problems with those all day fourth of July events was that there wasn’t a break from the heat.
-People suffered from the cumulative effects of the heat as the day went on if they stayed out all day.
+One of the problems with those all-day fourth of July events is that there isn't a break from the heat.
+People suffer from the cumulative effects of the heat as the day goes on if they stay out all day.
 In a humid climate like the Gulf Coast, sweating isn’t an effective means of cooling the body.
 Under ideal conditions, sweat evaporates, and it’s the evaporative action that cools you off.
 Evaporation is an endothermic reaction.
 As the liquid sweat changes to a gas, it absorbs heat from your body and makes you feel cooler.
 Sweat isn’t able to evaporate in air that contains more than 60% relative humidity.
 Therefore, in this environment the sweat drips off rather than evaporates, leaving you hot and wet.